bengisugelin/bengisugelin/README.md

+Greetings!

- <h4 align="center">Greetings! </b> My name is Bengisu and I am a Software/Geomatics Engineer.
+My name is Bengisu and I am a Software/Geomatics Engineer.

 My career path is currently focused on DevOps engineering and GIS.
 I am always striving to improve my skills and expand my knowledge base.
 At the moment, I am focusing on my DevOps journey and absorbing as much as possible.
 Please feel free to browse my repositories and don't hesitate to reach out if you have any questions.
-Thank you for stopping by!</h4>
+Thank you for stopping by!

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=bengisugelin&label=Profile%20views&color=0e75b6&style=flat" alt="bengisugelin" /> </p>